 - This also happens in the Reverse manga when Éclair and Lumière that the readers are reading about turned out to be fakes that Alv and Dvergr made as a test (tying in to the aforementioned event in the anime).

 - In King of Thorn, one of the protagonists turns out to be a tomato in the mirror.
 Kasumi is actually a Replacement Goldfish Medusa construct created by Shizuku after the real Kasumi died.

-- In the first season of Magical Girl Lyrical Nanoha, Fate Testarossa finds out that she is in fact a Replacement Goldfish clone of Precia's dead daughter Alicia, prompting a Heroic BSOD.
+- In Magical Girl Lyrical Nanoha, Fate Testarossa finds out that she is in fact a Replacement Goldfish clone of Precia's dead daughter Alicia, prompting a Heroic BSoD.